 When my dad said he wanted to go on safari to celebrate his 60th birthday, I was in full support of the idea!

 I had a preconceived idea in mind when thinking of safari in Africa; the Selous was nothing like this.
 It was very green and overgrown.
-On the shores of the Rufji river, which runs through the middle, was where we stayed.
+We stayed on the shores of the Rufji river, which runs through the middle.

 Arrival into the Selous

 We boarded a very small, 12 seater, aeroplane from Dar Es Saalam (the main airport into Tanzania) which flew us in to the reserve.
 Watching the scenery from the window of this tiny plane was fantastic at building the excitement.
 The runway was nothing more than a strip of land.

 When we landed we were taken to a boat, to go along river to the camp.

 Before we had even set off from the bank, my little brother point out in to water and asked ‘is that a hippo?’
 It absolutely was.
 Safari had started literally within minutes of being in the reserve.

 For our five perfect days spent in the Selous, we stayed in the Impala Camp.
 It was in the perfect location for exploring the surrounding Game Reserve.
 Boarderless and fenceless, the local wildlife could explore freely in among the camp.
 Indeed, moments after arriving we were treated to a family of elephants wandering through the camp.

 After dark you are not allowed to walk around the camp alone, and so have to call for the Masi.
 They appear almost immediately out of nowhere and escort you safely to the restaurant or back to your tent after dinner.
 Occasionally you have to wait before being able to walk back to the tent or restaurant, if there is an animal in the camp.
 They swiftly managed to get these animals to vacate the area, armed only with a stick.